What does SME mean?

-Digital marketing for small businesses is uncharted territory for many companies, and since technology is constantly evolving, the old maps keep having to be redrawn.
+As businesses shift toward digital channels, those who operate small and medium enterprises (SMEs) are realizing the need for digital marketing to successfully adapt and compete in the New Normal.
+However, digital marketing for small businesses is uncharted territory for many companies.
+And technology is constantly evolving, the old maps keep having to be redrawn.

 “If you write it, they will come,” used to be the SEO mantra, but more and more small companies struggle to watch this traffic materialize.
 63% of marketers say this is their biggest challenge.

 The real problem?
 Search engine queries do not provide enough demand for the content that small businesses produce.
 While this content can help improve local ranking for certain keywords, it does not necessarily mean that your business is ranking for the topic the content covers.